If you’re looking for a convenient way to get more nutrients into your fertility diet, then a maca fertility smoothie

 So, how do you decide which maca to use?
 Here are some tips:

-- If your gut is healthy and has the appropriate bacteria, then lean towards raw maca.
+- If your gut is healthy and you don’t have digestive issues, feel free to use raw maca.

 - However, if you tend to have GI issues or you struggle to digest cruciferous veggies, then reach for gelatinized maca.

 To get started with maca you can try this gelatinized maca powder that contains all three colors.
 It’s made by The Maca Team a family-run company that specializes exclusively in quality maca products sourced from Peru.

 HOW MUCH MACA TO USE IN A FERTILITY-BOOSTING SMOOTHIE

 So far the research done on maca has used various doses, ranging from 2000 mg all the way up to 9mg.

 As a result, there’s no one dosage that is deemed “perfect” for a fertility-boosting smoothie.

 However, to get the health benefits of maca, some experts recommend taking anywhere from 2,000 to 3,500 mg per day (source).

 This is a lower dose that is generally safe for most people.
 If necessary, you can gradually increase the dose as your body adapts to the herb.